Fanfare for the Common Man: Alternative versions and inspirations

 Copland's fanfare was performed by British prog-rock band Emerson, Lake & Palmer on their 1977 album Works Volume 1.
 The track became one of the band's biggest hits when an edited version was released as a single that year.
 It peaked at No. 2 in the UK.
 Keith Emerson had long been an admirer of Copland's Americana style, previously using Copland's Hoedown on the band's Trilogy album in 1972.

-On their debut album in 1971, rock band Styx recorded a 13-minute, four part song called Movement for the Common Man, including Fanfare as the third of its four parts.

-The works of the fictional composer P. D. Q. Bach, created by the musical satirist Peter Schickele, include a Fanfare for the Common Cold, published in 1977.

 Queen's 1977 single "We Will Rock You" incorporated elements of the Fanfare's melody and rhythmic motives.

-Vincent Montana Junior recorded a version for his 1978 album "I Love Music".

-Between 1986 and 2016, the American composer Joan Tower composed Fanfares for the Uncommon Woman, a series of six fanfares or "parts" of a single 25-minute composition in tribute to “women who take risks and are adventurous”, each dedicated to a woman prominent in the music field.

-In the 1990s, "Fanfare" began to be used to welcome the winner of the Aintree Grand National Steeplechase from the racecourse to the winner's enclosure as the timing of the piece roughly matched the time it took the winner to make the journey.
-When the enclosure was moved in 2010, "Fanfare" was used instead to announce the procession of competitors from the paddock to the course before the race.
+Joan Tower's Fanfare for the Uncommon Woman is directly inspired by Copland's work and employs similar instrumentation.

-Mannheim Steamroller also has a version on its "American Spirit" album.
+Mannheim Steamroller also has a version on its American Spirit album.
 On August 28, 2010, it was played at the beginning of Glenn Beck's Restoring Honor rally.

-On January 12, 2011, the piece opened "Together We Thrive: Tucson and America", the memorial service for the victims of the 2011 Tucson shooting.

-English rock band Deep Purple released in 2013 the album Now What?! which featured "Uncommon Man", a song dedicated to founding member Jon Lord.
-The song was partly inspired by "Fanfare for the Common Man".